About Me, The Traveling Naturalist...

 After spending 3-years getting dirty, I realized my true passion for teaching.
 So, my wife and I decided to become International School teachers.
 Our journey abroad began in Vietnam as we landed 3-year contracts at the American International School in Ho Chi Minh City.
 Over the course of three academic years I taught Environmental Education, Outdoor Leadership, Physical Education and Health.
 We were also fortunate to explore and climb in 15-different countries while living in Southeast Asia.

 Living internationally and exploring the natural wonders of the world has been a life-changing experience.
 My wife and I are now onto our next adventure in South Korea.
 We will be teaching at the Korea International School Jeju (KISJ) for the next 3-years.
-I am the Aquatics Coordinator and Service Leading and Learning Coordinator for the Elementary and Middle School.
+I am the Aquatics Coordinator for both the Elementary and Middle School.
 My wife is the Middle School Counselor.
-KISJ is located on a tiny volcanic paradise called Jeju Island, about 100 miles off the coast in the South China Sea.
+KISJ is located on a tiny volcanic paradise called Jeju Island, about 100 miles off the mainland in the South China Sea.
+As Jeju is a geological masterpiece, I am hoping to start an Environmental and Outdoor Education program for the benefit of students.
 We are eager to immerse ourselves within another "new" culture and to continue to becomethriving members of a global community that share our love and respect for education as well as our Mother Earth.

 Check out this video of my first "television" appearance as a Naturalist representing Piney Run Nature Center on a local community channel in Eldersburg Maryland.
 Here, I am introducing my friends the Eastern Screech Owl and Eastern Corn Snake to the audience.
 Sorry about the misspelling of my name in the video title!